EPOXY COATED BAR REINFORCEMENT

 c.
 Quality control testing conducted on the epoxy coating after coating.

-6. Sample three epoxy-coated bars of every size that the coater plans to coat.
-The bars shall be approximately 6 ft.
-(2 m) in length.
+6. Sample three epoxy coated bars of every size that the coater plans to coat.
+The bars shall be approximately 6 ft. in length.
 Samples are to be secured by the District Materials Engineer for the source approval.

-7. An example of certification documents that the company will furnish for Iowa DOT projects meeting the requirements in IM 451.03B.
+7. An example of certification documents that the company will furnish the Iowa DOT projects meeting the requirements in IM 451.03B.

 8. Copies of the last three CRSI inspection reports must be submitted for review and evaluation.